Tasif Khan

-Tasif Khan is a British-born Pakistani super flyweight professional boxer.
+Tasif Khan, born 29 December 1982, is a British super flyweight professional boxer.

-He has won a number of championship belts, including the Superflyweight World Champion.
-(World Boxing Union), Superflyweight World Champion, (Global Boxing Union), Bantamweight World Champion (World Boxing Confederation) and the International Masters Champion.
+He has won a number of championship belts, including the super flyweight World Champion.
+(World Boxing Union), Super flyweight World Champion, (Global Boxing Union), Bantamweight World Champion (World Boxing Confederation) and the International Masters Champion.

 Outside of boxing, Khan is an Ambassador for the Kashmir Orphans Relief Trust (KORT), a registered UK charity.
 KORT works in Pakistan to aid orphans and children in need.